harryf/thoughts/mobile-killed-the-login.md

 One of the inspirations which led to this design was [Bump](https://bu.mp/); the idea that we could pass authorization from person to person much like Bump allows you to pass contact details.
 Why?
 Because this is a great match to our typical sales process; pitch product face-to-face, sign contract, activate phone.

 In practice, when we train our sales people, we activate their phones with "sales super powers".
 Then, whenever they _sell_ our product, they become the "kingmaker", activating the customer right from our app, via SMS or E-Mail.
-We're even happy for the customer to forward the activation message to their own employees.
+We're even happy for the customer to forward the activation message to their own employees, allowing them to activate multiple devices.
 If there's any trouble, such as lost phone or employee leaving, the customer just requests a new activation message, resetting all devices that were previously activated.

 Side note: why didn't we use Bump after all?
 A little too freaky for our sales to work with and project deadlines which made tried and tested tools like E-Mail and SMS very attractive.